…at the Canopy Lodge.

 In association with the Cornell Lab of Ornithology and explore.org, we are proud to present our LIVE webcam of our fruit feeder at the Canopy Lodge.

 A wide diversity of Panamanian birds and other animals has been recorded on the Cam.
-See here for the Cam’s official bird list, compiled by the Cornell Lab Bird Cams team.
-New visitors are still regularly recorded, so please let us know if you see something that is not on this list!
-Official lists of mammals and other species recorded on the Cam are currently in progress.
+See here for the Cam’s official bird and mammal lists, compiled by the Cornell Lab Bird Cams team.
+New visitors are still regularly recorded, so please let us know if you see something that is not on these lists!
+Official lists of reptiles, butterflies, and other taxa recorded on the Cam are currently in progress.

 Visit the Panama Fruit Feeders page on the Cornell Lab website to watch the livestream and to access more Cam resources and news.
-This article offers information and helpful tips for learning to identify all the birds that visit the feeder.
+Visit Who’s That Bird?
+Resources For Identifying Panama Fruit Feeder Cam Visitors to learn how to identify all the birds that visit the feeder.
 Also check out the Cornell Lab’s two comprehensive YouTube playlists of highlight clips from the Cam: Panama Fruit Feeder Cam and Panama Fruit Feeder Mammals, Butterflies and Reptiles.

 You can also watch the livestream here, hosted by explore.org, where there are links to further resources and an active discussion forum moderated by the Cornell Lab’s Bird Cams Outreach Assistant.
 Here you can post clips, GIFs, screenshots, comments, and questions and interact with the community of Panama Fruit Feeder Cam fans!
 Many new species and interesting sightings were first brought to our attention by viewers on the discussion forum, so thanks to everyone for participating!